mrbilalshafiq/DevOps-Project-1/README.md

          git clone https://github.com/mrbilalshafiq/DevOps-Project-1 && cd DevOps-Project-1

-3. Install a virtual environment so that your requirements do not affect the rest of the system

-         pip3 install virtualenv

-4. Initiate the virtual environment
+3. Initiate the virtual environment

          virtualenv venv

-5. Activate the virtual environment
+4. Activate the virtual environment

          source venv/bin/activate

-6. Install the requirements
+5. Install the requirements

          pip3 install -r application/requirements.txt

-7. Log into MySQL
+6. Log into MySQL

          sudo mysql -u root

-8. Create the user which matches what is written in __init__.py
+7. Create the user which matches what is written in __init__.py

          CREATE USER 'bilalhalal'@'localhost' IDENTIFIED BY 'password';

-9. Grant the necessary privileges to the newly created user
+8. Grant the necessary privileges to the newly created user

          GRANT ALL PRIVILEGES ON *.* TO 'bilalhalal'@'localhost';

-10. Flush the privileges to update the privileges table
+9. Flush the privileges to update the privileges table

          FLUSH PRIVILEGES;

-11. Create the database which matches the database name written in __init__.py
+10. Create the database which matches the database name written in __init__.py

          CREATE DATABASE halalworlddb;

-12. Exit out of MySQL
+11. Exit out of MySQL

          EXIT

-13. Create the tables
+12. Create the tables

          python3 create.py

-14. Start the app using Gunicorn (an alternative to the command below would be running "python3 app.py")
+13. Start the app using Gunicorn (an alternative to the command below would be running "python3 app.py")

          gunicorn --workers=4 --bind=0.0.0.0:5000 app:app

-15. Stop the app correctly (using CTRL+Z will leave the process running)
+14. Stop the app correctly (using CTRL+Z will leave the process running)

          CTRL+C